-How a clinical metadata repository can help with data quality.
+How a clinical MDR helps with data quality.

 The only way to keep track of data in different locations is to manage its metadata.
 And by creating organizational standards that adhere to industry standards, data will be reliable and consistent.
 You’ll also have greater transparency.